The0therOne/RickPetProjects/README.md

 ## GenshinImpactMultitool
 Script parses websites with promocodes(you can choose Active or Expired) for Genshin Impact, shows "how to redeem codes", shows builds with opening urls in browser, and opens interactive map.

+## GUI_POE_TradeNotifier
+Its updated version of classic console script POE_Notifier.
+UI created with QT Designer and PyQt module.
+It has got some non-critical bugs, but it still works.
+Fix it soon ;)